- Home >

 Africa Travel's Chris Wain has once again been named one of the world's top travel specialists by Conde Nast Traveler.

-Read moreOur senior travel consultant Julia Melim tells us about her recent trip to one of her favourite destinations - Zimbabwe.
+Read moreOur travel expert Julia Melim tells us about her recent stay at the Last Word Constantia.

 Read moreSales Director & Conde Nast Traveler Top Travel Specialist